cdoublev/css/doc/parse/README.md

 Input -> Tokenization -> Syntax -> CSSOM tree -> Context and production rules
 ```

-Parsing a style sheet with the corresponding procedures from Syntax is limited to applying syntax rules to get objects representing rules: preludes are not parsed against their value definitions, declarations and rules nested in rule's blocks are not validated according to their context.
+Parsing a style sheet with the corresponding procedure from Syntax is limited to applying syntax rules to get objects representing CSS rules: preludes are not parsed against their value definitions, declarations and rules nested in rule's blocks are not validated according to their context.
 Also, it is shallow: the content of these nested rules is left unparsed as a list of component values.

-This means that these procedures should run recursively from the top to bottom level of the style sheet contents, that each level should be validated against the corresponding rules, and that the corresponding CSSOM tree should be constructed either in parallel or with a second traversal, eg. to avoid constructing then remove a `CSSImportRule` that would be invalid because it is preceding `@charset`.
+This means that these procedures should run recursively from the top to bottom level of the style sheet, that each level should be validated against the corresponding rules, and that the corresponding CSSOM tree should be constructed either in parallel or with a second traversal, eg. to avoid constructing then removing an invalid `CSSImportRule` preceding `@charset`.

 ### Parsing the basic syntax

-The parsing procedures are meant to transform a string or(/into) a stream of tokens (then) into a high-level CSS object, or a list of high-level CSS objects, which are component values, declarations, qualified rules, and at-rules.
+The parsing procedures from Syntax are meant to transform a string or(/into) a stream of tokens (then) into a high-level CSS object, or a list of high-level CSS objects, which are component values, declarations, qualified rules, and at-rules.

 > *Parse something according to a CSS grammar*, and *parse a comma-separated list according to a CSS grammar*, are usually the only parsing algorithms other specs will want to call.
 The remaining parsing algorithms are meant mostly for CSSOM and related "explicitly constructing CSS structures" cases.

-Because *parse something according to a CSS grammar* runs *parse a list of component values*, it can not be used to parse an input that is a rule, a declaration, or a list of them, resulting from the other procedures: there would be no such things as a stream of tokens as its input, and it could return unexpected results.
+Because *parse something according to a CSS grammar* runs *parse a list of component values*, it can not be used to parse a rule, a declaration, or a list of them, that would result from the other procedures: there would be no such things as a stream of tokens as its input, and it could return unexpected results.

 However a list of tokens and a list of component values makes no difference.